 But there are good points for beginners, too.
 The control layout is logical and easy to use, and battery life is solid.
 There’s video recording too, albeit limited to 1080p.
 More importantly, the 24.1MP sensor produces images with a good level of detail and decent dynamic range, while noise-handling performance is solid.

-If you’re looking to buy a good DSLR on a shoestring, the 2000D is worth considering.
+If you’re looking to buy a good DSLR on a shoestring, the EOS Rebel T7 / 2000D is well worth considering.